caggursoy/intro-to-spm/walkthrough/preprocessing/preprocessing.md

     - For *Images to smooth* we select the previously processed functional files with `^wrasub-\d+_task-emotionalfaces_run-1_bold\.nii`
     - Leave the rest as defaults
 - Click *Play* - *Run Batch* again on the top menu
+- After the calculation is completed, save the settings of this step to a `.mat` file as a batch by clicking the `Save` icon on the top menu

+## BONUS 1!
+BIDS format derivative directory arranging

 ## BONUS 2!
-BIDS format derivative directory arranging
+Divide regressor file into all participants individually